ENCCS/qas2025/notebooks/getting-started/qrisp-starter-tutorial.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ENCCS/qas2025/HEAD?urlpath=%2Fdoc%2Ftree%2Fnotebooks)

+**Binder is free, requires no installation, and runs directly in your browser!** It's pre-configured with all necessary dependencies (including qrisp and IQM interface), so you can start coding immediately without any setup.

 Or {download}`download qrisp-starter.ipynb </_static/qrisp-starter.ipynb>` to run locally.

-The notebook is self-contained and portable - works with Binder, locally, or on cloud platforms like Google Colab!
+The notebook is self-contained and portable - works with Binder or locally!
 :::

 ## What you'll learn